- Regarding Goal 10

 -

-Participating in international events such as World Disability Day, World Autism Day, Deaf Week
+Participation in global events such as the International Day of Persons with Disabilities, World Autism Awareness Day, and Deaf Awareness Week

 -